-The following list details multiple benefits, technology and techniques to support all three pillars of employee wellbeing.
+The following list details multiple benefits, technology and techniques to support all five pillars of employee wellbeing.
 By combining these different elements together and tailoring your strategy for your people’s needs, you will find these suggestions can balance employee wellbeing across the board; allowing your people to thrive both at work, and at home.

 Nudge – Accessible on any device, Nudge provides bespoke financial education to give your people the confidence and clarity to make smarter money moves.
 The feed updates regularly with relevant news based on the individual’s profile, giving bite-size snippets of financial education.

 Money Works – Money Works was created by Benefex in partnership with Barclays, to help employees understand everything finances through a wealth of original content.
 Money Works enables users to follow a series of life events (e.g. retirement, marriage, moving house) to understand all the financial implications.

 FutureLearn – FutureLearn, founded by The Open University, breaks down financial education courses into manageable weekly steps.
 Averaging at 3-4 hours a week, these courses can fit in around a busy work or home life and be tailored to employees’ own needs and interests, including book-keeping, managing money, accounting and budgeting.

 Single Financial Guidance Body* – Previously known as Money Advice Service, the SFGB provides free, impartial financial advice including debt, money and pensions guidance.
 With answers to every question imaginable, the SFGB is an invaluable first stop for employees with financial queries.

 Money Saving Expert* – Money Saving Expert offers finance information, forums for discussion and journalistic articles providing insight and advice into the world of finances.
 From budgeting to book-keeping, MSE is a free service which aims to make education accessible no matter what your experience.